Safety is paramount when dealing with extreme weather. Find out how to keep you and your family protected.

 If your property is in danger of flooding it is essential you take precautions to avoid the risk of electrocution.

-The three key precautions to keep in mind are:
+The four key precautions to keep in mind:

 Ensure any appliances are clear of any electrical faults to avoid any further loss or damage.
 A wet toaster or a damp hairdryer can give an electric shock or spark a fire so make sure all electrical appliances are declared 100 percent safe before they are plugged back in.
 These kinds of checks should be routine during flood clean-ups.